 Miss Anna McIntyre, who spoke of the suffering of the people in the Near-East, at the home of Mrs. S. W. Eckman, Greenway Terraces, Friday afternoon, Oct.
-19, at the meeting of the Women's Guild of the Church-in-the-Gardens, so thrilled her hearers that the appearance belidates hold a sale of the articles made by the Armenian children, at the home of Mrs. Alden H. Vose, 97 Continental Avenue.
+19, at the meeting of the Women's Guild of the Church-in-the-Gardens, so thrilled her hearers that it has been decided to hold a sale of the articles made by the Armenian children, at the home of Mrs. Alden H. Vose, 97 Continental Avenue.
 Mrs. Vose is a friend of Miss Margaret Reed, who has worked with Miss McIntyre in the Near-East.
-Not only will there be a sale of needle work, but moving pictures will be thrown on the screen, to graphically bring the need to these who attend
+Not only will there be a sale of needle work, but moving pictures will be thrown on the screen, to graphically bring the need to those who attend.